clairebarale/webpage/content/_index.md

 ## News

+* October 2024: Our paper Information Extraction for Planning Court Cases  was accepted to NLLP 2024 (hosted at EMNLP)
 * June 2024: Our new paper, [Are we done with MMLU?](https://arxiv.org/abs/2406.04127#:~:text=Maybe%20not.,the%20true%20capabilities%20of%20LLMs.) is on Arxiv!
 * April 2024: Consider attending/submitting to [BAIPsy 2024](https://xuerli.github.io/BAIPSY/), a student workshop that aims to faciliate discussion and exchange between Artificial Intelligence and Psychology researchers.
 * From May to August 2024, I will be interning at Bloomberg (CTO office) in New York, focusing on information extraction in the legal domain.